embEDUx/documentation/usage/rootfs/run-as-container.md

 Last login: Sun Mar  1 15:49:43  2015 on pts/0
 root@amd64_factory_systemd_20150228172018_faa83f5 ~ #
 ```

-That's it!
+We're in!

+### Notes

 The default setup of a container is heavily based on the
 ***[systemd-nspawn@.service.in](https://github.com/systemd/systemd/blob/master/units/systemd-nspawn@.service)***-Template installed in the system, which may
 differ between Linux distributions.
+This has an influence on many apsects of the
+containers, including but not limited to it's network connection.
+As an
+example, on *Gentoo* the default setup does not automatically setup an internet
+connection for containers.